jonnonz1/nz-statute-book/acts/public/2012/ngati-pahauwera-treaty-claims-settlement-act-2012.md

 ### 68 Purposes of statutory acknowledgement
-(1) The only purposes of the statutory acknowledgement are to— (a) require relevant consent authorities, the Environment Court, and the Historic Places Trust to have regard to the statutory acknowledgement, as provided for in sections 69 to 71; and
+(1) The only purposes of the statutory acknowledgement are to— (a) require relevant consent authorities, the Environment Court, and Heritage New Zealand Pouhere Taonga to have regard to the statutory acknowledgement, as provided for in sections 69 to 71; and
   (b) require relevant consent authorities to forward summaries of resource consent applications, or copies of notices of resource consent applications, to the trustees of the Ngāti Pāhauwera Development Trust, as provided for in section 73; and
   (c) enable the trustees of the Ngāti Pāhauwera Development Trust and any member of Ngāti Pāhauwera to cite the statutory acknowledgement as evidence of the association of Ngāti Pāhauwera with the relevant part of the Earthquake Slip Marginal Strip, as provided for in section 74.
 (2) This section does not limit sections 76 to 78.